treize-khushrenada/heyarthur-site/_pages/about.md

 one catchy line. big names and condensed achievements

+self conducted research in and expirementations on applying ai / data science technologies to real world problems. the bottleneck, the cost, how to effectively discover problems and apply solutions

 so now i am spending a whole year to build things that solves bigger problems extract the goodies from this active research area, and build great things